tasmota/docs/Bluetooth.md

 ### Working principle of both Tasmota drivers (>8.2.0.1)

 The idea is to provide drivers with as much automatic functions as possible.
 Besides the hardware setup, there are zero or very few things to configure.
+It is not necessary to pair the sensors with any of the vendor apps.
 The sensor namings are based on the original sensor names and shortened if appropriate (Flower care -> Flora).
 A part of the MAC will be added to the name as a suffix.
 All sensors are treated as if they are physically connected to the ESP8266-device.